From Las Vegas to Bryce Canyon National Park: 4 Best Ways to Get There

 On This Page:

-1. From Las Vegas to Bryce Canyon National Park by Tour
+1. From Las Vegas to Bryce Canyon National Park by Car

 A drive from Las Vegas to Bryce Canyon National Park is about 265 miles and will take about four hours.
 Most of the drive is on the big I-15 interstate.
 Take the I-15 north from Las Vegas into Utah until exit 95, where you get onto UT-20 eastbound.
 Drive another hour to UT-63 south, which leads right to the park entrance.
-It's possible to drive into and around the park, or you can park your car and use the free shuttle service.
+It's possible to drive into and around the park, or you can park your car and use the free shuttle service (free with paid park admission).

 You may encounter some snow on the Utah roads if you make the drive during wintertime (December through February).
 The area around Bryce Canyon is on a high plateau, several thousand feet above sea level, and gets snow.
 The roads are well-maintained, but it's a good idea to have a car equipped for winter driving (FWD, AWD, all-season tires, etc.) and a driver prepared for driving in snow.
 It's not necessary to have chains or a 4WD vehicle.